How to prepare for the event

 Many businesses at the fair will accept a copy of your CV.

-- Create or update your CV: please use our guide to creating a CV.
+- Create or update your CV: please use our guide to creating a CV here

-- Visit the Careers & Employability at least a week before the fair to get your CV reviewed by a CV Consultant.
+- Visit the Careers & Enterprise Team at least a week before the fair to get your CV reviewed at one of our daily Drop In Sessions

 - Give yourself time to make necessary changes to your CV before you make copies and bring them to the fair.